MAIN FINDINGS

 A country’s integration policies can be partly explained by the state of its democracy and economic development and its history of immigration.
 On the one hand, immigrants generally face greater obstacles in emerging destination countries with small numbers of immigrants and high levels of anti-immigration sentiment (Middle Eastern and Asian countries, the Baltics, Balkans and Central and Eastern Europe, e.g. EU13 average is 41/100).

+On the other hand, in wealthier, larger and traditional destination countries immigrants usually benefit from more equal rights and opportunities, for example in highly developed democracies (OECD average is 56), Western Europe (EU15 average is 58/100) and traditional countries of immigration (75/100 on average for Australia, Canada, New Zealand and the US).
 Regional trends can also help to explain the three dimensions of integration policy.
 While immigrants in the majority of MIPEX countries enjoy access to basic rights, support for equal opportunities is much greater in Western Europe (EU15) and traditional countries of immigration (plus Brazil).
 Immigrants in Middle East and Asia, for example, face many obstacles in most areas and dimensions of integration policy.
 Finally, most MIPEX countries provide some security for immigrants and their families to settle long-term, with the notable exception of most Northwestern European countries (Austria, Denmark, France, Italy, Germany, the Netherlands, Switzerland, UK as well as Indonesia and Latvia).

+In terms of international areas of strength, migrant workers, reunited families and permanent residents enjoy basic security, rights, and protection from discrimination.
+Within Europe, national policies are stronger and convergent in these areas covered by EU law.
+The international areas of weakness are education and political participation.
 On education, most immigrant pupils worldwide have little extra support to find the right school and class, catch up if they're behind, quickly learn the language and, if they're lucky, learn some of the rules of the language that they use at home.
 Teachers and other pupils are lucky if they learn anything about diversity or immigrants.
 Most countries leave it up to the general education system to fix (or exacerbate) any problems.

 On political participation, most immigrants, especially foreign citizens, have few opportunities to inform and improve the policies that affect them daily, since most authorities design policies ‘for’ them and are not informed by or accountable to them.
 On average, immigrants are slightly more discouraged than encouraged to participate through the standard civic channels, limited local voting rights for foreign citizens, weak or absent consultative bodies and poorly supported immigrant-led organizations.